 Gear By on May 16, 2013

 Even if you only own one suit (and um, OK, it’s actually for cosplay), you can still fool all the pretty girls at the airport if you pack your Underoos inside a bag from the Globe-Trotter x MR PORTER 2013 Capsule Collection.
-The company’s reputation for classy luggage goes back to 1897, and the Hertfordshire, England-based manufacturer has always been known for delivering top-notch stuff.
+The company’s reputation for classy luggage (which nowdays comes with the best TSA approved luggage locks) goes back to 1897, and the Hertfordshire, England-based manufacturer has always been known for delivering top-notch stuff.

 Gear By on Apr 25, 2013